How to Get Into UCLA in 2026: Complete Admissions Guide

 - Understand the cost — out-of-state tuition is ~$44,000/year, and UCLA offers limited merit-based aid

-College Matcher: See how your profile fits UCLA — and discover similar schools you might also love — with Counsely's free tool.
+College Matcher: See how your profile fits UCLA — and discover similar schools you might also love — with Counsely's tool.

 Frequently Asked Questions